JuicyJuice1100/PersonalBlog/content/posts/diet-day-32-testing-out-a-cheat-day.md

 * Start keeping track of my calories
 * Keep doing this blog & keep up the good work :)
-* Cut some calories out Friday and Sunday to prep for cheat day on Saturday
 * No more full cheat days like this anymore